ali-fadlallah/ali-fadlallah/README.md

 - 🔭 I am currently working as a Mobile Application Developer (iOS/Android) and a Software Engineer, contributing to both frontend and backend for building web applications.
 - 🌱 Exploring Technical Content Writing.
-- 💬 Ask me about my experience with JavaScript, ReactJS,PHP and Laravel, or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, ReactJS,PHP and Laravel, or anything related to web or mobile application development.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Ali%20Fadlallah-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/alifadlallah)

 ---